 The Silvia is a compact and boxy unit.
 I always found it confusing that the espresso machine is also known as “Ms. Silvia” among coffee geeks when there’s nothing feminine about its presence.

-Other Italian design classics such as Vespa scooters or Ascaso espresso makers evoke something that could be described in that direction.
-Still, the Rancilio Silvia – at least to me – seems rather functionalistic or perhaps even brutalist.
+Other Italian design classics such as Vespa scooters or vintage Faema espresso machines might evoke something that could be described in that direction.
+Rancilio Silvia, on the other hand – at least to me – seems rather functionalistic or perhaps even brutalist.

 That doesn’t mean that it’s an ugly machine, though.
 On the contrary, the most recent version has had a bit of a facelift with new button icons and a black group head, making it look more modern.